rdbc-io/rdbc-pgsql/README.md

 #rdbc-pgsql

-This is an attempt to implement a PostgreSQL RDBC driver implementation.
+This is an implementation of a PostgreSQL RDBC driver.

-The code is at pre-alpha state, a proof of concept really.
+The project is currently in testing stage.